symbol/symbol-docs/source/guides/mosaic/modifying-mosaic-supply.rst

 Modifying mosaic supply
 #######################

-Did you register a :doc:`mosaic<../../concepts/mosaic>` with supplyMutable option set to true?
-In that case, you can increase or decrease your mosaic available supply following this guide.
+Alter the supply of a mosaic following this guide.

 *************
 Prerequisites